 Part II.
 MUSHROOM CULTIVATION BY PEOPLE WITH DISABILITIES - A guide.
 Introduction Introduction to mushroom cultivation Step 1.

 As I want to find a recipe for a good soy sauce, I included many different variations in this first try.
 Chinese soy sauce is made by fermentation of mostly soy beans, while for Japanese soy sauce equal amount of soy and wheat is used.
 For extra flavour, the wheat is sometimes roasted as well.
+I therefore roasted a part of the soy beans in a coffee bean roaster to 190C for several minutes.
 Tempeh.